nyraa/moodle-calendar/README.md

 ## Security
 - This GAS project is standalone, open source and totally under your own Google account, no data will be sent to any other server.
 - If you are still worried about your Moodle account and password, you can remove them from GAS project after initialization.
-(But you need to refill them if token revoked unexpectedly)
+(But you need to refill them if token revoked, moodle's token revoked about every 3 months.)

 ## Setup
 Make sure you read [Reminder Notice](#reminder-notice) carefully before actually operate setup.